mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 #### Optional: use another compatible BERT model from the NeuralMagic Zoo directly (fp32)

-You can find and use any compatible model from the NueralMagic Zoo with the MLPerf inference benchmark via CM as follows:
+You can find and use any compatible model from the NeuralMagic Zoo with the MLPerf inference benchmark via CM as follows:

 ```bash
 cmr "run mlperf inference generate-run-cmds _submission _short" \